PolyhedralDev/TerraDocs/docs/config/development/config-data.rst

           key: 42

       Types that can span multiple lines, such as maps and lists won't fit on a single line.
-For example you man want the following map which spans multiple lines to be a value within another map:
+For example you may want the following map which spans multiple lines to be a value within another map:

       .. code-block:: yaml